syl20bnr/spacemacs-elpa-mirror/stable-melpa/cliphist-readme.txt

   `M-x cliphist-paste-item' to paste item from history `C-u M-x cliphist-paste-item' rectangle paste item `M-x cliphist-select-item' to select item
-  In popup, press `C-n' or `C-p' to navigate, other keys to filter.

-  By default, we use popup.el to provides candidates window.
-  But you can use ivy-mode instead by installing Swiper and `(setq cliphist-use-ivy t)'.

 You can customize the behavior of cliphist-select-item,
     (setq cliphist-select-item-callback
        (lambda (num str) (cliphist-copy-to-clipboard str)))